-Magura naval drones are invisible hunters for Russian ships
+Magura sea drones – invisible hunters for Russian ships

-The attack took place in the dark of the night.
-Ukrainian drones were rapidly approaching over the water.
+The attack took place on a dark night.
+Ukrainian drones were approaching quickly over the water.

-Ukrainian naval drones have revolutionized naval warfare over the past few years, relentlessly pursuing Russian ships on the high seas and even at naval bases.
+Ukrainian naval drones have revolutionized naval warfare over the past few years, relentlessly stalking Russian ships on the high seas and even at naval bases.

-According to the unit, which was created last year, it sank five Russian vessels and damaged several others.
-But his commander, who asked to be called the Thirteenth, says that "Sergei Kotov" was currently the most difficult target.
+The unit, which was formed last year, says it has sunk five Russian ships and damaged several others.
+But its commander, who asked to be called the call sign “Thirteenth,” says the Sergey Kotov has been the most difficult target so far.

 Group-13 attacked the ship twice and damaged it, but managed to sink it only on the third attempt.